By Guest BloggerSusan Hawkins, Content Manager for AMS Vans, Inc.

 - Research and Identify Appropriate Granting Institutions

 You now have the necessary documents and backing to begin applying for grants.
-Start your research with these handicap van grants, sorted by location, medical need, veterans, special needs children and others to find one or more grants for your specific situation.
 If you search the Internet, use “disability grant providers,” “disability grants” and other relevant keyword phrases to find foundations and organizations.
 If you’re a disabled veteran, check with the Veterans Administration.
 Remember, you can combine sources to amass as much money as possible for your wheelchair van or adaptive equipment.

 Organizations that support specific conditions often provide grants to people living with that disorder.
 Examples include United Cerebral Palsy, the National Multiple Sclerosis Society and the Muscular Dystrophy Association (MDA).